Vets-Who-Code/vets-who-code-app/README.md

 ### Database Setup and Seed Data :floppy_disk:

 `prisma/schema.prisma` declares `provider = "postgresql"`, so local development needs a Postgres database — the commented-out SQLite line in `.env.example` is rejected by `prisma db push`.
-Point `DATABASE_URL` in your `.env.local` at a local instance before touching the database:
+Point `DATABASE_URL` at a local instance in `.env` — not `.env.local`, which the Prisma CLI never loads; Next.js reads `.env` too, so one file serves both:

 ```sh
 DATABASE_URL="postgresql://postgres:postgres@localhost:5432/vets_who_code_dev"